 Deep involvement.
 You, as a product owner, need to keep tabs on the development process, set priorities, and act quickly to respond to ever-changing market demands.

-When to use the time and material model
+When to use a time and material model

 The time and material software development pricing model works best when you don’t have a clear scope and want to be deeply involved in the development process.
 Choose it if: